Pharmacy Contraception Service

 Pharmacy team training

 Pharmacy staff who are going to provide blood pressure measurements and BMI calculations must have the necessary training required to undertake blood pressure readings and measure an individual’s weight and height.
-These staff need must:
+These staff must:

 - Be familiar with the appropriate sections of NICE guideline Hypertension in adults: diagnosis and management [NG136];